Grapefruit–drug interactions: Hybrid cultivars

 Both sweet oranges and bitter oranges are mandarin-pomelo hybrids.
 Bitter oranges (such as the Seville oranges often used in marmalade) can interfere with drugs including etoposide, a chemotherapy drug, some beta blocker drugs used to treat high blood pressure, and cyclosporine, taken by transplant patients to prevent rejection of their new organs.
 Evidence on sweet oranges is more mixed.

 Tests on some tangelos (hybrids of mandarins/tangerines and pomelo or grapefruit) have not shown significant amounts of furanocoumarin; these studies were also conducted on eight fruit all picked at one time from one tree.

 Common lemons are the product of orange/citron hybridization, and hence have pomelo ancestry, and although Key limes are papeda/citron hybrids, the more commercially prevalent Persian limes and similar varieties are crosses of the Key lime with lemons, and hence likewise have pomelo ancestry.
 These limes can also inhibit drug metabolism.
 Other less-common citrus species also referred to as lemons or limes are genetically distinct from the more common varieties, with different proportions of pomelo ancestry.

 Inaccurate labeling

 Marketing classifications often do not correspond to taxonomic ones.
-The "Ambersweet" cultivar is classified and sold as an orange, but does not descend from the same common ancestor as sweet oranges; it has grapefruit, orange, and mandarin ancestry.
+The "Ambersweet" cultivar is marketed and sold as an orange, but does not descend from the same common ancestor as sweet oranges; it has grapefruit, orange, and mandarin ancestry.
 Fruits are often sold as mandarin, tangerine, or satsuma (which may be synonyms).
-Fruit sold under these names include many which are, like Sunbursts and Murcotts, hybrids with grapefruit ancestry.
-The diversity of fruits called limes is remarkable; some, like the Spanish lime and Wild lime, are not even citrus fruit.
+Fruit sold under these names include many that are, like Sunbursts and Murcotts, hybrids with grapefruit ancestry.

-In some countries, citrus fruit must be labelled with the name of a registered cultivar.
-Juice is often not so labelled.
-Some medical literature also names the cultivar tested.